 Eberhard Arnold assembled, translated, and added commentary to this collection of early Christian writings.
 A person with no prior interest in the beginnings of Christianity will find here a vivid portrayal of the immense power of their faith and of the movement inspired by it.Get this Book

 Do you feel powerless to change the injustice at every level of society?
 Are you tired of answers that ignore the root causes of human suffering?
-This selection of writings by Eberhard Arnold, who left a career and the established church in order to live out the gospel, calls us to a completely different way.
+This selection of writings by Eberhard Arnold, who left the established church and a career in Berlin in order to live out the gospel in accordance with the Sermon on the Mount, calls us to a completely different way.
 Arnold approaches discipleship as a transformation that begins within and spreads outward to encompass every aspect of life.Get this Book

 Why We Live in Community

 In this time-honored manifesto, Eberhard Arnold adds his voice to the vital discussion of what real intentional community is all about: love, joy, unity, and the great “adventure of faith” shared with others along the way.Get this Book

 The Individual and World Need

 This short book explores the relationship of the individual to world suffering and points clearly to a solution.
 Enlivened by a wide variety of anecdotes, Eberhard Arnold’s message is simple but revolutionary: only by overcoming the cancer of individualism can we begin to address the need of the world.

 Daily meditations selected by Emmy Arnold from the writings of her husband Eberhard Arnold, as well as those of Augustine, Blumhardt, Bodelschwingh, Dietrich Bonhoeffer, Meister Eckhart, Hermann Loens, Martin Luther, Thomas a Kempis, Hudson Taylor and others.